Ayesha289/snakeGame/README.md

 # snakeGame
-Build Nokia Snake game using Turtle and OOPs.
+Built Nokia Snake game using Turtle and OOPs.